gratzerl/TowerDefenseAR/README.md

 This project is still in development and the following things will be worked on next in version 2:
   - [x] Support of multiple game stages
   - [x] Add more enemy types
-  - [ ] Play sound effects when shooting projectiles
+  - [x] Play sound effects when shooting projectiles
+  - [x] Display particle effect when shooting projectiles
   - [ ] Improve path generation algorithm

 These things have already been fixed in version 1.0: